SalehMajeed/Course--WEBRTC/readme.md

 . which protocol the endpoint is expecting to exchange information in (typically RTP) . which compression encoding the endpoint is capable of decoding (codec)
 ```
+## Signaling
+> Signaling is use to Send generated  SDP to the other party. in simple it is exchange of data between networks.